Inside the race to (finally) bring pinball into the internet era

 “People are just saturated with the internet,” Mandeltort says.
 “They don’t want to look at screens anymore for entertainment, but they want to be entertained, so they want something physical.
 Pinball ticks all the boxes there.”

 That enthusiasm has also been feeding on itself through pinball tournaments, where anyone can go and play both new and old machines.
-The International Flipper Pinball Association told Newsweek last year that between 2009 and 2017, the number of pinball tournaments per year increased almost tenfold, and attendance jumped from 12,527 to 115,656 over the same period.
+The International Flipper Pinball Association says that between 2010 and 2018, the number of pinball tournaments per year has increased almost tenfold, and attendance at these events has jumped from 16,625 to 133,751 over the same period.

 At the same time, pinball is going through a more public revival in “barcades,” family amusement centers, and new-school bowling chains such as Lucky Strike.
 George Gomez, the chief creative officer for Stern Pinball, says that roughly half the company’s business comes from these venues, where the player demographics skew younger.